mandevuMan/datasciencecoursera/README.md

 This repo contains  files:

-    1. Week4_FinalWorks.R - R script to perform analysis
+    1. run_analysis.R - R script to perform analysis
     2. CodeBook.md - used to indicate all the variables and summaries calculated, along with units, and any other relevant information.